Email icon

 Guide · 5 min read

-Aluminium Shopfront Door Repairs: Signs Your Door Needs Attention
+Aluminium Shopfront Door Repairs: Warning Signs

 Aluminium shopfront doors fail gradually.
 Catching the early signs — a dragging bottom rail, a sluggish close, fluid on the floor under the transom — lets you fix a worn pivot or closer before the frame, glass or hinges take collateral damage.